Kateryna Bielikova with Viktor, a friend’s dog, in front of two of her acrylic portraits. The photo was taken in the United States.

 "My art seeks healing, resilience and humanity."

-The Ukrainian artist Kateryna Bielikova studied equine science.
+The Ukrainian artist Kateryna Bielikova is a trained equine scientist.
 Through her paintings, she brings light and colour into an inhumane time.

 The first horses Kateryna draws cannot be stroked or ridden.
 They exist only on old postcards and in yellowing magazines.
-When she is born in Mykolaiv in southern Ukraine, her homeland is still a Socialist Soviet Republic.
-In 1991 the familiar system collapses, and uncertainty takes its place.
+She was born in the southern Ukrainian city of Mykolaiv, when her homeland was still a Socialist Soviet Republic.
+In 1991, the familiar system collapses, and uncertainty takes its place.
 The idea of an invincible socialism had given many people a sense of stability.
-Suddenly an entire generation finds itself waking up in a world that no longer exists.
-Those in charge disappear, factory gates remain closed.
-Hope is scarce – as scarce as money.
+Suddenly, an entire generation wakes up in a world that no longer exists.
+Those in charge disappear; factory gates remain closed.
+Hope is scarce — as scarce as money.

-“Horse posters – the kind Western girls casually used to pin to their bedroom walls – were almost impossible to find where we lived,” she recalls.
-“So I copied the few images I could find – simply to preserve them.”
+“Horse posters, the kind Western girls casually pinned to their bedroom walls, were almost impossible to find where we lived,” she recalls.
+“So I copied the few images I could find, simply to preserve them.”
 Real encounters remain rare.
 The longing only grows stronger.

 Kateryna working on a painting of a Friesian horse.

-With her teenage years comes independence – and the chance to get close to the animals she loves most.
+With her teenage years comes independence, and the chance to get close to the animals she loves most.
 In the local stables, Kateryna sweeps the aisles, feeds the horses, mucks out the stalls and helps wherever she is needed.
 And she rides.
-Yet it is not rosettes or prize ceremonies that drive her.
-“What I loved far more was simply being with horses, watching them and studying their behaviour,” she explains.
+But it is not rosettes or prize ceremonies that drive her.
+“What I loved far more is simply being with horses, watching them and studying their behaviour,” she says.

 What begins as childlike fascination becomes a life path.
 Kateryna studies animal science and devotes both her bachelor’s and master’s theses to the breeding of Trakehner horses.
 Eventually she takes up a position at Mykolaiv Zoo.
 Unlike many Western zoos, the research and visitor centre houses not only exotic species but also native wildlife and domestic animals.
 Kateryna becomes a senior scientific researcher and takes responsibility for the horses.
 At the same time, she continues her studies at doctoral level.
 And she keeps painting.